ESDeezknee/ESDeezknee/README.md

 # ESDeezknee

-ESDeezKnee is a thrilling and immersive theme park that offers a range of exciting rides and attractions.
-From adrenaline-pumping roller coasters to family-friendly experiences, ESDeezKnee has something for everyone, including ways to jump queues, find new group mates, and participate in fun challenges and get rewarded!
+An immersive enterprise solution that offers a wide range of functions through the application for theme parks to utilise and engage with their visitors.

 ## Problem Statement